-NSP2 protein correlated directly with mRNA levels (Fig. 6c).
-Indeed, the codon optimised version of NSP2 showed approximately 6-fold higher expression than the native cDNA version, and this was increased further to 15-fold higher expression with the codon optimised version of NSP2 that included the synthetic intron (Fig. 6c).
-It is interesting to note that codon optimisation alone increased the steady-state mRNA levels of NSP2 transcript (Fig. 6c), suggesting that transcription and/or mRNA stability contributed to the observed changes in protein level.
-Overall, we recommend the combined use of codon optimisation and inclusion of a synthetic intron to achieve maximal transgene expression and protein levels in cereal engineering.
+addition of the synthetic intron were high levels of protein expression observed for both CCaMK and NSP2 (Figure 6a,b).
+The levels of NSP2 protein correlated directly with mRNA levels (Figure 6c).
+Indeed, the codon-optimized version of NSP2 showed approximately sixfold higher expression than the native cDNA version, and this was increased further to 15-fold higher expression with the codon-optimized version of NSP2 that included the synthetic intron (Figure 6c).
+It is interesting to note that codon optimization alone increased the steady-state mRNA levels of NSP2 transcript (Figure 6c), suggesting that transcription and/or mRNA stability contributed to the observed changes in protein level.
+Overall, we recommend the combined use of codon optimization and inclusion of a synthetic intron to achieve maximal transgene expression and protein levels in cereal engineering.